mapcode-foundation/mapcode-cpp/README.md

     Added the India state Telangana (IN-TG), until 2014 a region in Adhra Pradesh.

+    Fixed a problem with the "extraDigits" parameter of the "mapcode" utility.

 * 1.40

     Added extraDigits parameter to allow high-precision mapcodes to be generated.